wheelerMT/pygpe/docs/source/user/starter_guide.rst

     data.save_wavefunction(wavefunction)

-For more detail on how the DataManager class works see LINK TO DATA MANAGER API.
+For more detail on how the DataManager class works see :doc:`../reference/datamanager`.

 Evolving the wavefunction
 -------------------------